 - 1) The long-winded person This person may be a verbal processor.
-They should not be singled out.
-Instead, look for an opportunity to move the discussion along at any pause and to remind the group that time is needed to hear from everyone. - 2) The non-participatory person If someone is consistently not participating, touch base with the person privately and ask why.
-Remind that person that the group is stronger when everyone participates and more perspectives are able to be heard. - 3) The solver This person has good intentions but wants to solve everything.
-Remind the group that their goal is to support and acknowledge people, not to solve every issue for people.
+Guide facilitators not to single them out.
+Instead, guide them to look for an opportunity to move the discussion along at any pause and to remind the group that time is needed to hear from everyone. - 2) The non-participatory person If someone is consistently not participating, guide facilitator to touch base with the person privately and ask why.
+The facilitator can then be guided to remind that person that the group is stronger when everyone participates and more perspectives are able to be heard. - 3) The solver This person has good intentions but wants to solve everything.
+Guide facilitator to remind the group that their goal is to support and acknowledge people, not to solve every issue for people.
 It is a growth process and each person is on their own journey. - 4) The distractor This person is often fun-loving but can easily derail the group conversation.
-Be gracious but firm, work to keep the group on track and redirect the conversation as needed. - 5) Strong emotion Some topics cause people to get emotional and that is okay.
-Don't be afraid to hold the person's gaze, nod affirmation to the person and acknowledge that it is a tough situation.
-Privately, you may want to let them know they are cared for and point them towards available resources such as the trusted adult in the room. - 6) Concern for a student's well-being Every session should begin with a reminder of the ground rules including confidentiality, but if something comes up in a group that makes you fearful about the well-being of one of your peers then you need to bring this to the attention of the trusted adult in the room.
+Guide facilitators to be gracious but firm, work to keep the group on track and redirect the conversation as needed. - 5) Strong emotion Some topics cause people to get emotional and that is okay.
+Facilitators should be guided to not be afraid to hold the person's gaze, nod affirmation to the person and acknowledge that it is a tough situation.
+Privately, you or the facilitator may want to let them know they are cared for and point them towards available resources. - 6) Concern for a student's well-being Every session should begin with a reminder of the ground rules including confidentiality, but if something comes up in a group that makes you fearful about the well-being of one of your peers then you need to bring this to the attention of your sponsor.

-A Glimpse Into the iLead Curriculum
+06 A Glimpse Into the iLead Curriculum